Decoding species coexistence: A reinforcement learning perspective: Symmetry-breaking in densities

 \section{Symmetry-breaking in densities}

-As shown in Fig.~\ref{fig:Pext}(b), the densities of the three species are not the same, which is surprising because their action preferences in Fig.~\ref{fig:balanced} are very similar.
-In Fig.~\ref{fig:Pext}(b), the three densities follow the order $\rho_A>\rho_C>\rho_B$, while all other five ranking orders are also observed in our stochastic simulations.
+As shown in Fig.~\ref{fig:Pext}(b), the densities of the three species are not the same, which is surprising because their parameters are identical and their action preferences shown in Fig.~\ref{fig:balanced} are very similar.
+In Fig.~\ref{fig:Pext}(b), the three densities follow the order $\rho_A>\rho_C>\rho_B$, while all other five ranking orders are also equally likely to be observed in our stochastic simulations {(see Appendix~\ref{Appendix:six_ordering})}.
 How does the symmetry-breaking in densities occur?

 Detailed examination reveals that the action preference patterns as shown in Fig.~\ref{fig:Pext}(b) are nearly identical except for the state $s_{10}=(2,0)$.
 A symmetry-breaking in action preference is revealed when we distinguish all six rankings and plot the preferences for each of the three species.
 Fig.~\ref{fig:state20} displays their action preferences for these six subcategories, where the preference patterns are no longer identical.
-There are two qualitatively different classes: two species prefer $\lambda=-3$ (with orderings $\rho_A>\rho_C>\rho_B$, $\rho_B>\rho_A>\rho_C$, $\rho_C>\rho_B>\rho_A$), and only one species does so for the rest three rankings.
-For the first class, consider $\rho_A>\rho_C>\rho_B$ (the one seen in Fig.~\ref{fig:balanced}(c)), it shows that for state $s_{10}$ the most preferred action for species A and B are both $\lambda=-3$, but this is not true for species C. When species A prefers $\lambda=-3$ within $s_{10}$, species C benefits the most because they are more likely to catch species A, and their predator (i.e., species B) suffers as they are predated by A, leading to $\rho_C>\rho_B$.
+There are two qualitatively different classes: i) two species prefer $\lambda=-3$ (with orderings $\rho_A>\rho_C>\rho_B$, $\rho_B>\rho_A>\rho_C$, $\rho_C>\rho_B>\rho_A$), and ii) only one species does so for the rest three rankings.
+For the first class, considering $\rho_A>\rho_C>\rho_B$ (the one seen in Fig.~\ref{fig:Pext}(c)), it shows that for state $s_{10}$ the most preferred action for species A and B are both $\lambda=-3$, but this is not true for species C. When species A prefers $\lambda=-3$ within $s_{10}$, species C benefits the most because they are more likely to catch species A, and their predator (i.e., species B) suffers as they are predated by A, leading to $\rho_C>\rho_B$.
 Similarly, when species B prefers $\lambda=-3$, species A benefits most, and C suffers, resulting in $\rho_A>\rho_C$.
 This combined effect explains the density ranking $\rho_A > \rho_C > \rho_B$.
 An example from the second class is the subcategory with ranking $\rho_A>\rho_B>\rho_C$, where only species B prefers $\lambda=-3$.
-This preference benefits A the most and causes species C to suffer, leading to $\rho_A>\rho_B>\rho_C$ as an outcome.
+This preference benefits A the most and causes species C to suffer, leading to $\rho_A>\rho_B>\rho_C$ as a result.